scalatra/scalatra-book/src/_02_getting_to_know_scalatra.md

 ## Templates

-Scalatra is built upon an incredibly powerful templating engine, [Scalate][scalate].
-Which, is designed to be a "thin interface" for frameworks that want to support Scalatra uses an incredibly powerful templating engine, [Scalate][scalate].
+Scalatra uses an incredibly powerful templating engine, [Scalate][scalate].
 It is designed to be a "thin interface" for frameworks that want to support multiple template engines.